 A spokesperson for the newspaper said that the “Washington Post is reviewing its policy in light of the changes to D.C. law,” reported by Huffington Post.
 It was not said whether failing the test would disqualify job seekers from being the successful candidate.
 However, one might assume that if two candidates were ahead of the pack and one failed the test then that might just be the reason they don’t make the cut.

 What does this mean for marijuana supporters?
 It means the world is changing.
-The encouraging evidence that supports the legalization of marijuana cannabis is growing.
+The encouraging evidence that supports the legalization of marijuana is growing.
 Colorado legalized the substance and has begun to reap the benefits.
 In only a year of legalizing marijuana it gained $53 million towards the tax revenue and that figure will more than likely continue to grow.

 Scientific studies show that not only does marijuana use have a positive correlation with the smart more intelligent and open-minded individuals among us but it also has a lower mortality rate than other more widely accepted substances such as tobacco and alcohol.

 Moreover, the marijuana benefits are nothing to scoff at.
 Cannabis is used for a wide variety of ailments and diseases; marijuana for migraines, marijuana for glaucoma, marijuana cancer treatment, the list goes on.
 Making the public move to consider the urine test policy change at a company as influential as the Washington Post is just the beginning.